davidlampon/charts/README.md

 bower install
 ```

-Please follow the instructions on the <a href="https://github.com/yeoman/generator-webapp">yeoman generator page</a> to install additional dependencies and to be able to launch the development environment as well as the jasmine test suite.
+Please follow the instructions on the <a href="https://github.com/yeoman/generator-webapp">yeoman generator page</a> to install additional dependencies.
+To launch the development environment as well as the jasmine test suite:

 ```
 gulp serve